EagleGenomics-cookbooks/Bowtie/README.md

 Cookbook for installing Bowtie, an ultrafast, memory-efficient short read aligner for short DNA sequences (reads) from next-gen sequencers. http://bowtie-bio.sourceforge.net/

-Installs a specific vesion of Bowtie, mainly to support deFuse on RHEL 6.5.
+Installs a specific version of Bowtie, mainly to support deFuse on RHEL 6.6.

 Requirements
 ============